FlailingFog/git-wiki-skeleton/README.md

 1. If you want to reduce the bone count, or convert the model's armature for VRM / VRChat / Unreal Engine, click the "Prep for target application" button.

-1. Click the export button in the collection tab to export an fbx file to the atlas_files folder in the .pmx folder
+1. Click the export button in the collection tab to export an fbx file to the atlas_files folder in the export folder
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel8.png)